 Can you access everything you need on the night?

 These features will be crucial to ensure your tech runs as smoothly as your event should.

-Tablets and freestanding bidding stations can be a great addition to the event if guests are reluctant to use their phones. iPads, Kindle tablet.
-But before looking into this option, consider the following:
+Tablets and freestanding bidding stations can be a great addition to the event if guests are reluctant to use their phones but, before looking into this option, consider the following:

 What do you and your guests prefer?

 Would having bidding stations add any value?